nolan-at-pieces/pieces-sidebar-docs/public/content/meet-pieces/windows-installation-guide.md

     1. Launch a Windows Terminal, Command Prompt, or PowerShell as administrator.

-    2. Next, install PiecesOS by typing `winget install “Pieces OS”` and pressing `enter`.
+    2. Next, install PiecesOS by typing `winget install "Pieces OS"` and pressing `enter`.

     You may be prompted to enter `Y` or `N` to agree or disagree the terms of use when installing the Pieces Desktop App—type and enter `Y` to proceed with the installation.
   </Card>